 Each disc is composed of a sturdy outer wall and a soft, gel-like inner core.
 When you are born, these discs are primarily composed of water.
-When you age, the discs lose some of this water content and begin to thin, providing less shock absorption.
+When you age, the discs lose some water content and begin to thin, providing less shock absorption.
 This process also makes the disc prone to developing cracks and tears.
-These changes in your discs can cause the disc to bulge out or protrude and press against nearby nerves which can cause a variety of sensations ranging from numbness, limited mobility, muscle weakness, tingling, and radiating pain that may extend down the neck into the shoulder, arm, hand, and fingers.
+These changes in your discs can cause the disc to bulge out or protrude and press against nearby nerves, which can cause a variety of sensations ranging from numbness, limited mobility, muscle weakness, tingling, and radiating pain that may extend down the neck into the shoulder, arm, hand, and fingers.

 - Limited movement

 - Muscle stiffness

 If the nerves are affected, patients may experience pain, numbness, tingling, and weakness in the neck, shoulder, arm, hands, and fingers.
 These symptoms may only be present on one side of the body.
 In severe cases, nerves in the neck may begin to affect nerves in the lower body leading to muscle weakness in the legs, loss of coordination, difficulty walking, and trouble with your bowels and bladder.
 If you experience these symptoms, contacting your doctor immediately is essential.

 A diagnosis is typically achieved after thoroughly reviewing your medical history, discussing symptoms, and physical examination.
 During the examination, you may be asked to perform various tasks and describe how those actions affect your symptoms.
 A neurological exam may also be performed to test your strength, reflexes, and sensations in the affected areas.
 Imaging tests such as MRI, X-rays, and CAT scans are also used to identify disc degeneration, how the nerves and surrounding soft tissues are affected, and the severity of your condition.
 Once diagnosed, we will work with you to create a customized treatment plan tailored to your needs and lifestyle.